UPES Dehradun BA Admissions 2026

 Ranked #45 Among Universities in India by NIRF | 1950+ Students Placed, 91% Placement, 800+ Recruiters

-The previous year's papers on CUET General Test reflect the actual difficulty level set by the conducting body.
-The more familiar candidates are with the CUET paper style, the more focused approach they can choose for CUET General Test Preparation.
-The most repeated questions in the General section are from Missing Numbers and Current Affairs, leading to a high score.
+The CUET General Test's previous year's question paper reflects the actual difficulty level.
+Familiarity with the CUET paper style allows candidates to develop a more focused strategy for the CUET General Test preparation.
+The most frequently asked questions in the General section are from Missing Numbers and Current Affairs, which leads to a high score.
 If students maintain good reading speed, scoring well in this section would be much easier.

 Chapter | No.of Questions | Weightage (%) |